Fray: An Efficient General-Purpose Concurrency Testing Platform for the JVM (Extended Version): Design Space and Related Work

 Coyote~\cite{Deligiannis23-coyote} is a concurrency testing framework for C\# programs using the Task Asynchronous Programming (TAP) model.
 It uses source or binary rewriting to replace concurrency primitives with custom mocks, similar to Lincheck and JESS.
 Likely due to similar complexities related to interoperability between applications and the runtime, Coyote does not control concurrency for C\# programs that use bare threads instead of the TAP model.

 Razzer~\cite{Jeong19-razzer}, SnowCat~\cite{Gong23-snowcat}, Ozz~\cite{Jeong24-ozz}, DDRace~\cite{Yuan23-ddrace}, Conzzer~\cite{Jiang22-conzzer}, MUZZ~\cite{Chen20-muzz}, and RFF~\cite{Wolff24-rff} use various forms of fuzzing to find data races, deadlocks, or concurrency-related program crashes in C/C++ programs or the Linux kernel.
-Periodical scheduling~\cite{Wen22-period} is a new concurrency testing technique that parallelizes threads in defined periods instead of searching over fixed sequences of interleavings.
-This is achieved through Linux’s deadline CPU scheduler, which is an OS-level control.
+Periodical scheduling~\cite{Wen22-period} parallelizes threads in defined periods instead of searching over fixed sequences of interleavings---this is achieved through Linux’s deadline CPU scheduler, which is an OS-level control.